 We don't currently have this brand on our panel.
 But don't fret!
-You can head to the 1300 car insurance website or compare a bunch of other car insurance companies with finder.
+You can head to the 1300 car insurance website or compare car insurance from a bunch of other insurance companies with Finder.

 A one stop shop for all car insurance cover requirements, 1300 Car Insurance is a division of 1300 Group Pty Ltd and is run by insurance industry experts.
 The experts at 1300 Car Insurance not only suggest the insurance policies for your car but also offer the optimum benefit to you at the lowest costs available in the market.
 The company excels in offering the insurance solutions in Australia for various needs like business, life, travel, cars and pets.

 Arranging insurance with 1300 Insurance is an easy process, with customers able to take out cover entirely online or over the phone.
 If you are apprehensive about sharing your personal details online, you will receive a certified assurance from 1300 Insurance.
 The company makes use of an SSL certificate from Verisign that ensures that all sensitive data is very well encrypted.
 As a 1300 Insurance customer you will be assisted by their friendly contact centre staff in state-of-the-art call centres located on the Sunshine Coast in Queensland and in Sydney.Back to top

 The company has made considerable efforts to understand the needs of clients and has come up with a range of different policies to meet different cover requirements.
 There are many options to choose from while finalising insurance cover with 1300 Car Insurance.
 All the details pertaining to the cover are mentioned online and you get ample time to review each option and choose the one most suitable for you.
 You just have to request a quote on their website, which you can do any time, 24 hours a day.